100 years of service and technology: our enduring North Star guides a new century of sustainable progress

 One particular challenge is the need for timely scheduled maintenance and emergency support at ship repair yards or ports worldwide, so Accelleron's global service network has expanded and evolved continuously in response to that need.
 Today, Accelleron has around 100 service stations in over 50 countries.

 The number is approximate, because Accelleron opens, closes, or relocates around five service stations each year.
 “Imagine thousands of ships delivering valuable goods from one side of the world to another,” says Roland.
 “Operators need to know that we are there, when and where they need us.
 It’s something we’re continually optimizing to cater to the changing needs of our customers at different ports and shipyards or power plant locations.”
-In the past year, Accelleron has opened new service facilities in Weihai, China, and has relocated service stations to support our customers even better in Quito, Ecuador, Manila in the Philippines, Dubai in the United Arab Emirates, and Cape Town, South Africa.
+In the past year, Accelleron has opened new service facilities in Weihai, China and Queretaro, Mexico, and has relocated service stations to support our customers even better in Quito, Ecuador, Manila in the Philippines, Dubai in the United Arab Emirates, and Cape Town, South Africa.

 Roland Schwarz, President of Accelleron’s Service Division Roland Schwarz, President of Accelleron’s Service Division